alexEvangelidis/fm2019/README.md

 # FM'2019

-This repository contains the code to reproduce the results of the FM paper.
+This repository contains the code to reproduce the results of the paper:

+* Alexandros Evangelidis and David Parker.
+[Quantitative Verification of Numerical Stability for Kalman Filters](http://www.prismmodelchecker.org/bibitem.php?key=EP19).
+In Proc.
+23rd International Symposium on Formal Methods (FM'19), volume 11800 of LNCS, pages 425-441, Springer, 2019.

-The code shown here is a smaller version (ver.
+The code provided here is a trimmed down version (ver.
 1.0) of the original VerFilter code.

 ## To run the experiments: